mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-identities.md

 #### Adding a service account

 It is also possible to add new service accounts by selecting the *Add Service Account* option in the *Add user* dropdown.
 The creation process will require the name, role and desired authentication method of the service account.

+To learn more details about how to add a service account to your Company, visit the [Service accounts management](/development_suite/identity-and-access-management/manage-service-accounts.md#adding-a-service-account) page

 ![Add Company Service Account from dropdown](./img/manage-service-accounts/add_company_sa_dropdown.png)